sblausten/bookmark-manager-miles/README.md

 # User Stories

 ```
-as a user
+As a user
-so i can select a link
+So I can visit my preferred websites
-i want to see a list of links
+I want to see a list of links

-as a user
+As a user
-so i can add new links
+So I can return to a website easily
-i want to be able to add a link
+I want to be able to add a website's address and title

-as a user
+As a user
-so i can group my links
+So I can organise my bookmarks
-i would like to add tags to my links
+I would like to add a tag to my bookmark

-as a user
+As a user
-so i can view groups of links
+So I can view a grouped list of bookmarks
-i want to filter links by tags
+I want to filter bookmarks by tag
 ```